rokath/trice/examples/ReadMe.md

 - Install Go if you wish to compile Go programs.
   - Install latest [TDM GCC](https://jmeubank.github.io/tdm-gcc/download/).
     - TDM GCC is needed only if you wish to use CGO as well.
+    - If you just want compile the Trice tool TDM GCC is not needed.
+But for performing all tests it is nessecary.
 - Setup J-Link if you use this debug probe as hardware or software (see below).
   - Install SEGGER [J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)
 - Install [Make for Windows](https://sourceforge.net/projects/gnuwin32/) and add its installation bin folder location to the PATH variable.